breannafife/childcare-loveable-prototype/PRD.md

 > **If** we enrich provider profiles with the ability to book video calls,
 > **then** the browse-to-book rate will increase **10%** for parents who use the video meet feature,
-> **because** parents need a low-effort way to further screen and connect with sitters before they'll book a stranger to come to their home.
+> **because** parents need a low-effort way to further screen sitters on the platform and connect with sitters before they'll book a stranger to come to their home.

 ### Kill switch

-Parents won't book providers regardless of trust signals if they can't video call with them first.
+Parents are less likely book providers regardless of trust signals if they can't video call with them first.
 If the call feature is available and adoption is real but bookings still don't move on zero-review providers, the hypothesis is wrong and we kill it.

 ### Validated if